pengwei715/pengwei715.github.io/_posts/2024-02-26-RLHF-PPO-part2.md

 - Find some bench mark dataset to make the comparison before and after RLHF
 - Genaralize the function into the mlrun function hub

+### Steps:

+- The reward model can be a transformer-based languge model with the last unembedding layer removed and add an additional linear layer to the final transfomer layer.
+-